Includes Non-Resident Pharmacies

 Pharmacy Renewal Information

-Pharmacy license renewal payments are due June1 of each year, and licenses expire June 30 of each year.
+Pharmacy license renewal payments are due June 1 of each year, and licenses expire June 30 of each year.
 Payments must accompany the renewal form and be submitted in the form of a check or money order payable to the Minnesota Board of Pharmacy.
-Licenses are mailed to the pharmay’s physical address.

 Renewals cannot be paid online at this time.

-Renewal applications, supporting documentation, and correct payment must be received as a complete packet by the Board prior to the expiration date to avoid late fees.
-Any payment received without an application will be returned.
-All fees are non-refundable.
-(Please refer to the renewal application for specific fees
+To avoid late fees, renewal applications, supporting documentation, and correct payment must be received as a complete packet by the Board, prior to the expiration date.
+Any payment received without an application will not be processed.
+Licenses are mailed to the facility’s physical address.

-Pharmacy Renewal Application Form and Instructions
+Renewal Application and Instructions

-Pharmacy License Application
+Use the Pharmacy License Application

-The Definition of a Pharmacy
+Definition of a "Pharmacy"

-A Pharmacy is a place of business in which prescription drugs are prepared, compounded or dispensed by or under the supervision of a pharmacist and from which related clinical pharmacy services are delivered.
+A "pharmacy" is a place of business in which prescription drugs are prepared, compounded or dispensed by or under the supervision of a pharmacist and from which related clinical pharmacy services are delivered.

 Any establishment that falls under this definition needs to be licensed by the state of Minnesota as a pharmacy.